lamba92/kotlingram/README.md

 # Kotlingram | Telegram bot API for Kotlin/Multiplatform ![CI Publication](https://github.com/lamba92/kotlingram/workflows/CI%20Publication/badge.svg) [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.github.lamba92/kotlingram-core/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.github.lamba92/kotlingram-core)

 Looking for a Kotlin first Telegram APIs?
 You are in the right place!
-This project offers Kotlin/Multiplatform APIs for Telegram bots based on Kotlinx.serialization and Ktor client and coroutines.
+This project offers Kotlin/Multiplatform APIs for Telegram bots based on kotlinx.serialization and Ktor client and coroutines.

 ## Usage
 For basic API usage you can use the client available in `kotlingram-core`: